 1) You need to have a real need identified in the prospect.
 Meaning a problem, pain, or issue that needs to be solved.
-And the identification of the need is discussed through a conversation with someone they trust (your contact or referral source) and your contact suggests you as the solution because they believe you can solve the prospect’s problem.
+And the identification of the need happens through a conversation with someone they trust (your contact or referral source) and your contact suggests you as the solution because they believe you can solve the prospect’s problem.

 2) You need to have a connection made between you and the potential prospect.
 And that connection is made by your contact.
-Typically the connection is made over email and in the email the contact provides the reason for the connection, letting you know the prospect has a need that you can solve.
+Typically the connection is made over email and in the email the contact provides the reason for the connection, letting you know the prospect has a need that they believe you can solve.

 When we apply the wrong definitions (like calling an introduction a referral), we give the wrong impression of what a referral actually is, which dilutes its power.
-The same goes for the over-use of the term referrals; like “referral marketing.”
+The same goes for the over-use of the term “referral marketing.”